 With a final inspection on the precision compensated pattern, we were able to draw some conclusions about the pattern-to-part process:

-• The precision scaled pattern provided results which exceeded foundry expectations.
+- The precision scaled pattern provided results that exceeded foundry expectations.

 Analysis Cross Section of Scale Error